OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 Run small snippets of the code individually.
 This incremental approach will help you identify where the code failed, and therefore be more suggestive how to solve the problem.

-TODO: footnote:
-> MySQL Workbench is a popular IDE for MariaDB/MySQL databases.
-> Our slight preference is DBeaver.

 ::: {.callout-note appearance="simple"}